-All full-time regular Maintenance employees will be supplied with a uniform (five [5] shirts) by the School District.
-Full-time regular outside employees shall be granted a monthly clothing allowance of forty dollars (\$40) to be used towards maintenance of uniforms and appropriate outerwear.
+All full-time regular Maintenance employees will be supplied with a uniform (five shirts) by the School District.
+Full-time regular outside employees shall be granted a monthly clothing allowance of \$60 to be used towards maintenance of uniforms and appropriate outerwear.

-The Board shall supply each full-time regular Maintenance employee with one parka valued at two hundred dollars (\$200).
-The parka shall be supplied every four (4) years.
+The Board shall supply each full-time regular Maintenance employee with one parka valued at \$200.
+The parka shall be supplied every four years.

-Each year a five hundred dollar (\$500) uniform fund shall be established by the Board to purchase protective clothing to supplement the district uniform.
+Each year a \$500 uniform fund shall be established by the Board to purchase protective clothing to supplement the district uniform.
 Full-time regular Maintenance employees will be consulted regarding their preferences for purchases after a priority of safety boots has been addressed.